VitaminK2001/English/Personal_Philosophy_of_Life.md

 sourrounded by people I love and **doing work that I am passionate about**.

 I believe the power of postive thinking.
-Out **thoughts and attitudes shape our experiences**,
+Our **thoughts and attitudes shape our experiences**,

 and by maintaing a postive outlook, we can attract positivity into our lives.